The Best Countries To Study And Work In

-- United States
+1. United States

-This visa is granted to international students who wish to pursue a full-time program in a high school, language school or university.
+This visa is granted to international students who wish to pursue a full-time program in a high school, language school, or university.
 Working on-campus entails working only for those institutions that you are affiliated with, irrespective of whether it is carried within the institutional premises or not.
 Those enterprises that provide services to your institute also come under the umbrella of entities that you can work for.

-- United Kingdom
+2. United Kingdom

-The institution in which you are enrolled in and the course that you have taken up greatly determines the type of work permit that you get.
+The institution in which you are enrolled and the course that you have taken up greatly determines the type of work permit that you get.
 The usual 10-20 hours per week is permitted during the study period and up to 40 hours during the vacation.

-To be able to qualify to work working in Australia you need to have a student visa and based on that your number of hours are decided.
+To be able to qualify to work working in Australia you need to have a student visa and based on that your number of hours is decided.
 The ‘Permission to Work’ is granted under your student visa and allows students to work for as long as 40 hours every two weeks and an unlimited number of hours during vacations.